abdulahmad/NHL92Genesis/README.md

 Built on the work that McMarkis (https://github.com/Mhopkinsinc/NHLHockey) did to get the source compiling.

 ## Features of this version:
 - Retail version is bitwise perfect with retail ROM.
-Rev A version is bitwise perfect with Rev A build.
+Rev A Dev build is bitwise perfect with Rev A Dev build included with original release.
 - Documentation of all File Formats used within the game
 - Script which changes opcodes to match the custom compiler EA used to build the game
 - Disassembled Retail Validation Check code included via checksum env variable
-- Env vars allows build of Retail code (includes validation code), Rev A code (includes validation code) or Dev version (no validation code)
+- Env vars allows build of Retail version (includes validation code), Rev A "retail" version (includes validation code) or Rev A Dev version (no validation code)
 - Script to generate CRC16 Checksum used in ROM Header & CRC32 Checksum used in Validation code
 - EA Logo code is disassembled and buildable
 - Sound Driver code is disassembled and buildable